oroinc/documentation/user_guide/channel_guide.rst

 - Custom Channel - Customer Identity

-Some other entities are pre-defined in the system and are designed for a specific channel type, e.g. an opportunity and lead for a B2B channel, or cart and order for a Magento channel.
+Some other entities are pre-defined in the system and are designed for a specific channel type, e.g. an opportunity and lead for a B2B channel or a cart and order for a Magento channel.
 These entities will be added to the entity list by default once you have selected the channel type; however, they are optional and may be removed.

-**Custom Entities** are created for specific customer needs, and their records may contain certain information which is required by the system.
+**Custom Entities** are created for specific customer needs and their records may contain certain information which is required by the system.
 For more information on custom entities, please see the *Entity Management* guide.
-Once a custom entity has been created in the system, it will automatically appear in the Entities section drop-down menu.
+Once a custom entity has been created, it will automatically appear in the Entities section drop-down menu.

 To add an entity to the channel list, choose the entity and click the :guilabel:`Add` button.